Skip to main content

 }

-WithKeyLogFile overrides the global SSLKEYLOGFILE env var for this one session.
-Want to set it once for every session in the process?
-Export the env var before running:
+WithKeyLogFile overrides the global SSLKEYLOGFILE env var for the session it is set on.
+To enable keylogging for every session in the process, export the env var before running:

 export SSLKEYLOGFILE=/tmp/sslkeys.log